petigura/FFA/README.md

 The FFA will fold and sum elements from an array on various periods that are determined by the algorithm.
 Like the FFT, the FFA eliminates redundant summations through a clever bookkeeping of intermediate results.

+To get started, have a look at the docstrings here:

-FFA/FFA.py - python implementation
+- `FFA/FFA.py` - python implementation
-FFA/FFA_cy.pyx - pure cython implementation
+- `FFA/FFA_cy.pyx` - pure cython implementation
-FFA/FFA_cext.pyx - cython extension that wraps native C code (in FFA/FFA.c)
+- `FFA/FFA_cext.pyx` - cython extension that wraps native C code (in FFA/FFA.c)

 # Contributors
 - petigura